TreeGAN: Incorporating Class Hierarchy into Image Generation: Introduction

-In this work, we aim to bridge this gap by developing a generative model -- TreeGAN -- that leverages class hierarchy for image generation.
+In this work, we aim to leverages class hierarchy for image generation and develop a generative model -- TreeGAN to achieve this goal.
 The input of TreeGAN is a hierarchy of classes and the output is a collection of image sets, one set of images for each class in the hierarchy.
 In TreeGAN, we propose two ways for incorporating class hierarchy: prior control and post constraint.
 These two ways can be used simultaneously.
-In prior control, the hierarchical relationship among classes is encoded and fed into the generative model to generate images.
+In prior control, the hierarchical relationship among classes is encoded and fed into a generative model to generate images.
 The generation process is guided by the encoded hierarchical relationship to produce images that are consistent with the class hierarchy.
-In post constraint, after the images are generated, they are fed into a hierarchical classifier trained on real images in the class hierarchy to check whether the generated images are compatible with the class hierarchy.
+To learn hierarchy-aware class embeddings, we propose a novel embedding approach which encourages the similarities of class embeddings to be consistent with tree distances of classes, based on minimizing log-determinant matrix divergence~\cite{dhillon2008matrix}.
+In post constraint, after images are generated, they are fed into a hierarchical classifier trained on real images in the class hierarchy to check whether the generated images are compatible with the class hierarchy.
 The compatibility score provides feedback to image generators to avoid generating hierarchy-incompatible images.

-The proposed TreeGAN model works as follows.
-Given a class hierarchy, we first leverage this hierarchy to learn embeddings for each class in the hierarchy.
-These embeddings incorporate the hierarchical relationship among classes.
-For each class on the leaf node in the hierarchy, we feed its embedding into a conditional image generator to generate images belonging to this class.
-Given the generated images, we feed them into an offline-trained hierarchical classifier to check whether the generated images are compatible with the class hierarchy.
-The consistency score is used to guide the image generator to generate hierarchy-compatible images.
+To alleviate overfitting in training hierarchical classifiers, we propose self-supervised regularization (SSR), a data-dependent regularization approach based on self-supervised learning (SSL)~\cite{hadsell2006dimensionality,he2019moco,chen2020simple}.
+In SSR, classification task and SSL task are performed simultaneously.
+The SSL task is unsupervised, which is defined purely on input images without using any human-provided labels.
+Training a model using the SSL task can prevent the model from being overfitted to the limited number of class labels in the classification task.
 Experiments on three datasets demonstrate the effectiveness of our methods.